Valley-CortexCloud/vpc-cortexcloud/README.md

 # vpc-cortexcloud

+## New S3 Bucket for VPC Flow Logs
+Run the Cloudformation template
+1. Provide a Stack Name: CortexCloudVPCFlowLogs
+2. Parameters
+3. Create New S3 Bucket?
+4. Yes

 ## Existing S3 Bucket for Flow Logs See Below:
 What you need to do if using an existing S3 bucket: